 Getting ideas for how an online survey could work for you?
 This next idea is even more powerful…

 Online surveys are about quantity; phone surveys are about quality.
-You gather less data, but in a more direct way.
-You pick up the phone and call people.
+You gather less data but in a more direct way.

-The hidden benefit to this is obvious.
+The secondary benefit is obvious: relationships and networking.
 This research gives you an excuse to reach out to high-value connections, like sales prospects and influencers.

-The call starts with you asking questions about the industry.
-It’s a brief interview.
-It may or may not lead to other topics.
+Build a list, pick up the phone and dial.
+The call is a very brief interview that starts with you asking questions about the industry.
 It ends with an offer to share the research once complete.

 Here are examples of how phone surveys, subjects and content outcomes.

-This is a powerful way for B2B marketers to get right in front of decision makers.
+This is actually an Account Based Marketing (ABM) tactic and a powerful way for B2B marketers to get right in front of decision makers.
 The key to success is to be very considerate and follow up.

 What are the most important skills for succeeding at C-level jobs?
 It’s a subjective question.
 But Boris Groyberg produced a high quality, research-based article on the topic by surveying “several dozen top senior search consultants.”
 It was published in the Harvard Business Review.